himasz/booknotes/system-design/understanding-distributed-systems/part03/notes.md

 **Implementation**:
 - Duplicate common data across tables when necessary to avoid cross-partition joins.

+Implications of Extensive Use of Foreign Keys and Joins Performance Overhead:

+Extensive use of foreign keys and joins can lead to performance issues, especially as the dataset grows.
+Each join operation requires additional processing time and memory.
+Scalability Challenges:

+In distributed databases, joins often require data to be fetched from multiple nodes, leading to increased network latency and potential bottlenecks.
+Enforcing foreign keys in distributed environments can be complex and can impact the ability to scale horizontally.
+Complex Queries:

+Queries involving multiple joins can become complex and harder to optimize, making the system more difficult to maintain and troubleshoot.
+Data Integrity:

+While foreign keys help maintain referential integrity, they can also introduce overhead in insert, update, and delete operations as the database needs to enforce these constraints.
+Conclusion
+In scenarios where the use of foreign keys and joins is extensive, it is crucial to balance the need for data integrity and normalization with the performance and scalability requirements.
+Strategies such as denormalization, pre-joining data, application-level joins, embedding references, and accepting eventual consistency can help mitigate some of the challenges associated with extensive use of foreign keys and joins.
+By carefully designing the database schema and optimizing access patterns, you can improve the performance and scalability of your application.

 ### 5. Read-Write Separation

 Separate read and write operations by using read replicas.
 This strategy reduces the load on the primary database and improves performance for read-heavy workloads.